mbkma/encrypted-stochastic-gd/README.md

 #### Example
 ---

+To run ESGD via LAN on two different machines:
 Assuming Alice ip-adress is 111.111.11:
 On Alice machine: `./main -r 0 -l 0.03 -a 111.111.11`
 On Bobs machine: `./main -r 1 -l 0.03 -a 111.111.11`

+To test ESGD on a single machine:
+Open two terminal windows.

+In the first one type:

+`./main -r 0 -l 0.03`

+and in the second one:

+`./main -r 1 -l 0.03`

+The option `-l` refers to the stepsize used in the stochastic gradient descent algorithm.

 #### Important Note
 ---